ViEEG: Hierarchical Visual Neural Representation for EEG Brain Decoding: Comparison Methods

 \section{Comparison Methods}

-To validate the efficacy of our proposed approach, we compare ViEEG with a range of classical and recent methods spanning EEG cognitive decoding and visual decoding.
-Below, we provide detailed descriptions of the competing approaches:
+To validate the efficacy of our proposed approach, we compare ViEEG with some classical and recent methods for EEG cognitive decoding and visual decoding.
+Below, we provide detailed descriptions of the baseline approaches: